amvro23/essentials-ChEng/README.md

 - Adsorption Binary Selectivity / Adsorption Selectivity
 - Isosteric Heat of Adsorption using Clausius-Clapeyron equation and Freundlich-Langmuir Fit / Isosteric Heat of Adsorption.ipynb

+### Data Fitting / Optimization
+- Maximizing Concentration of an Intermediate in a Batch Reactor using solve_ivp / Batch - Maximize Concentration
+- Single Response Fitting Problems / Fitting Problem (Examples)
+- Bates and Watts, 1988, p.55 / Parameter Estimation - Isomerization
+- Bates and Watts, 1988, p.147 (Example of Multiresponse Parameter Estimation) / Multiresponse Model
+- Bates and Watts, 1988, p.188 (Example of a Multiresponse Parameter Estimation Using Compartment Models) / Oil Shale - A Case Study
+- A simple example of a Mulstiresponse Model / Multiresponse Model (Simple Example)

 ### Differential Equations in Python
 - Solving Differential Equations in Python / Solving ODEs - (Examples)
 - Finding maxima and minima / ODE max & min